alibama/docs/src/architecture/components.md

 Oracles are neutral and their role effectively allows for a Layer 2 governance that eventually triggers binding results on the Layer 1.

-Currently, oracles are implemented as a trusted node.
-However, our design and roadmap point us to a scenario where oracles increasingly become trustless parties, by simply signaling signed events or relaying results using ZK Rollups.
+Currently oracles are implemented as a trusted node.
+Our design and roadmap, however, point us to a scenario where oracles increasingly become trustless parties by signaling signed events or relaying results using ZK Rollups.

 ### Gateway